For Filipina diver and marine scientist Ariana Agustines, it was the fear that time was running out that brought her back home to the Philippines.

 It’s also important [to have] proper regulation, enforcement, and monitoring.
 Right now we do have a lot of marine protected areas but they’re just plans on paper.
 If we really made sure that each of those protected areas was properly monitored, it would benefit [not just] the coastal community but everyone as well.
 [And this goes] for environmental programs in general.

-If there is one place/tourist destination in the Philippines you would say we need to be paying more attention to, where would that be and why?
+If there is one place or tourist destination in the Philippines you would say we need to be paying more attention to, where would that be and why?

 ARIANA: I think one of the up and coming tourism activities is centered on Manta ray watching, or Manta tourism.
 This has potential to [grow] if proper regulations are enforced and fisheries are monitored.
 Places like Manta Bowl and Coron are good places for these tourism endeavors to really prevail.

 In other places that [still] catch sharks, rays, [the people] see it as just another dead fish on the line.
-But in places that have developed these personal relationships, they see the intrinsic value; [it’s no longer] just economical or monetary.
+But in places that have developed these personal relationships, they see the intrinsic value.

 Ticao is part of the protected seascape but it needs proper enforcement and has to be monitored regularly to ensure that habitats are protected so these species can thrive.
 For sharks, based on our study in 2018, we’ve identified Cagayancillo (Palawan) as a potential [site for] good shark tourism habitat, but again, fishing is so prevalent there.
 We found that sharks are absent in the shallow reefs but were present in the deeper parts [so] if you reduce or eliminate the fishing pressure then the sharks [can] inhabit their previous habitats.